Accountable Citizens Power America

 A mission statement should have two key components.
 It should be easy to remember and it should be a call to action.
 Our mission statement is below this paragraph.
 Those three lines also make up our key core values.
 Our thoughts and corresponding actions need to align with our core values.

 Our own editorial team will add some first person stories that we hope will inspire you and offer insight on how you can create positive change.
 We spent time thinking through the core values that would guide the content selection before we launched this website.
-Just below in the container block, we've listed some pages that offer a "how-to" map to becoming an effective example of accountability and leadership.

 Learning from history is vital.
 Repeating past mistakes only leads to future problems.
 While this is a non-political website, the state of politics in America must be addressed.
 It is having a negative effect on the development of accountable citizens.
 We can't grow as a nation if we abdicate our responsibility in this essential area.